 Any individual can make a report of behavior that could violate the Interim Regulation.
 Only individuals who are employees or students engaging in or seeking to engage in a University program or activity may serve as a complainant.
-If you are not sure whether you are required to report, please contact Martha Alexander.
+If you are not sure whether you are required to report, please contact Meredith Reeves.

 Individuals who believe they have experienced behavior that violates the Interim Regulation can make a report and request supportive measures without filing a formal complaint.

 Once a report is made an investigator will reach out to the individual experiencing the behavior to discuss options available to the individual.
 This includes discussing whether the individual is interested in filing a formal complaint, supportive measures that are available, and how to file a police report, if the individual chooses to do so.
 Individuals who have experienced behavior that could violate the Interim Regulation are not required to respond to outreach from Institutional Equity.
 Institutional Equity will take no action without request from or notification to the person experiencing the behavior.

 Private Reporting and Responsible Employees